uservoice/uservoice-java/README.md

 Installation
 ============

-Install the following in your pom.xml (when using Maven) or use the corresponding syntax of your package manager:
+Place the following in your pom.xml (when using Maven) or use the corresponding syntax of your package manager:
 ```sh
 <dependency>